sraodev/memory-management-model-cpp/README.md

 # Memory Management Model

+1. Allocating and Initializing memory for M3
+2. Allocating # bytes memory block in M3
+3. Freeing allocated memory block
+4. Writing to the allocated memory block
+5. Reading from the memory block

-## Allocating and Initializing memory for M3
+## 1. Allocating and Initializing memory for M3
 ```
 ****** Welcome to M3 ******!